Veterans Day 2021 – Honoring Those Who’ve Served

 We now have US military Veterans working in several crucial positions throughout our organization, and they have greatly enriched our culture and our capabilities.
 We have accomplished many notable feats over the past year, and the Veterans on our team have been instrumental in making our many successes possible.
-Today we pause to remember and honor all those who have served in our Armed Forces, and to especially thank the Veterans on our team.

 My Army service began in early December 1982, but it was the culmination of a journey that had begun earlier.
 In the 6th Grade I became friends with a couple of classmates who were into WWII history and military hobbies.
 I was also inspired by my Grandfather’s service in WWI, and classic war films like “The Longest Day” and “A Bridge Too Far” fueled my ambition to join the Army and become a paratrooper in the famous 82nd Airborne Division.

 In May of 1983 that dream came true when I arrived at Fort Bragg after graduating Infantry and Airborne School at Fort Benning.
 The day I earned the right to don a maroon beret with the insignia of the 2nd Battalion, 504th Parachute Infantry Regiment was the proudest moment of my young life.
 Besides being very nearly deployed to Grenada, Lebanon, and Honduras, there were training deployments to Kentucky, Georgia, Alaska, Panama, and Turkey – and a 6-month peace monitoring mission in the Sinai Peninsula.

 Leading a patrol in the Sinai Desert – summer 1986.